makersacademy/takeaway-challenge/README.md

 ----------------

-User_story 1 - created a DishesList class that instantiates dishes with name and price User_story 2 - created an Order class that:
+User_story 1 - created a DishesList class that instantiates dishes with name and price
+               created a Menu class that displays a menu User_story 2 - created an Order class that:
                   * saves the ordered dishes in an hash
                   * calculates the order total

-At this point my understanding of the first user_story changed.
-I will add a third class called Menu.

 Instructions
 -------